IntuitDeveloper/intuit-api-docs/docs/use-cases/benefits.md

 Use this method to create an Employer Benefit such as HSA, FSA, etc. The field `statutoryBenefitPolicy` depicts the actual benefit type, and can have the following values -

-List of possible `statutoryBenefitPolicy` -
+List of possible values for `statutoryBenefitPolicy` -

 ```
 TBPO_CUS_MEDICAL - Health Insurance (Medical)